-Resident investors are also subject to withholding tax at the same rate of 25% if the lessee is a legal entity or an individual that has organised accounting obligations.
+Resident investors are also subject to withholding tax at the same rate of 25% if the lessee is a legal entity or an individual that has organised accounting.

-Tax withheld is a payment on account of the final tax due, and at a rate of 28% for individuals, - when they do not opt to tax the income according to the rules applicable to individual business income in which case they will be taxed according to different rules - and at a rate of 21% for legal entities.
+Tax withheld is a payment on account of the final tax due, and at a rate of 28% for individuals - when they do not opt to tax the income according to the rules applicable to individual business income, in which case they will be taxed according to different rules - and 21% for legal entities, plus municipal and State surcharges if applicable.

-Resident individuals may choose to include the aforementioned rental income to their taxable income, subject to tax at progressive rates of up to 48%, to which a surtax of up to 3.5% may be added.
+Resident individuals may choose to include the aforementioned rental income in their taxable income, subject to tax at progressive rates of up to 48%.
 Moreover, a temporary additional income tax rate applies at 2.5% on the part of the taxable income exceeding EUR80,000 and 5% on the part of the taxable income exceeding EUR250,000.

 As for legal entities, in the case of corporate tax, a municipal surcharge of up to 1.5% may be added.
-A state surcharge may also apply at a rate of 3% on taxable profits in excess of EUR1.5 million and up to EUR7.5 million, at a rate of 5% on taxable profits in excess of EUR7.5 million up to EUR35 million, and at a rate of 7% on taxable profits in excess of EUR35 million.
-Therefore, the 25% upfront withholding taxation on rental income may result not to be above the final tax due.
+A state surcharge may also apply at a rate of 3% on taxable profits in excess of EUR1.5 million and up to EUR7.5 million, at a rate of 5% on taxable profits in excess of EUR7.5 million up to EUR35 million, and at a rate of 9% on taxable profits in excess of EUR35 million.
+Therefore, the 25% upfront withholding taxation on rental income may not be above the final tax due.

-Capital Gains: Non-Residents
+Capital Gains: Non-residents

-Capital gains obtained by non-resident legal entities on the sale of real estate are subject to corporate income tax at a rate of 25%, and non-resident individuals are subject to tax at a rate of 28%.
+Capital gains obtained by non-resident legal entities on the sale of real estate are subject to corporate income tax at a rate of 25% and non-resident individuals are subject to tax at a rate of 28%.
 Tax is assessed upon the submission of an annual tax return.